-UPDATE 1-Britain's 'bad bank' expects to sell Bradford & Bingley loans by March
+CORRECTED-UPDATE 1-Britain's 'bad bank' expects to repay Bradford & Bingley's FSCS loans by March

 UKAR is winding down the loans of Northern Rock and Bradford & Bingley, which were nationalized in the run-up to the 2008 financial crisis.

-UKAR's underlying profit before tax fell by almost 33 percent to 706 million pounds in the year ended March, reflecting in part a 9 billion pound reduction in its loan book. ($1 = 0.7739 pounds) (Reporting by Noor Zainab Hussain in Bengaluru; Editing by Rachel Armstrong/Keith Weir)
+UKAR's underlying profit before tax fell by almost 33 percent to 706 million pounds in the year ended March, reflecting in part a 9 billion pound reduction in its loan book. ($1 = 0.7740 pounds) (Reporting by Noor Zainab Hussain in Bengaluru; Editing by Keith Weir/Rachel Armstrong)